Pianist and Conductor

 Born in 1992, German pianist Knut Hanssen is respected well beyond his years for his technical command and profound artistry.
 At the age of ten, he was accepted as a pre-college student at the Robert Schumann University of Music in Düsseldorf under the tutelage of Thomas Leander.

-Hanssen holds a Bachelor and Masters in Piano Performance from the Cologne Conservatory of Music and Performing Arts where he actually finished the post-graduate degree Concert examination with distinction in the class of Professor Sheila Arnold.
+Hanssen holds a Bachelor and Masters in Piano Performance from the Cologne Conservatory of Music and Performing Arts where he finished the post-graduate degree Concert examination with distinction in the class of Professor Sheila Arnold.
 In addition he completed the “Meisterklasse” with Wolfram Schmitt-Leonardy at the Munich University of Music and Performing Arts as well as a Bachelor’s degree in Conducting with Marcus Bosch, Alexander Liebreich and Bruno Weil in summer 2017 in the same institution.

 His performances have taken him across various cities in Germany and Europe.
 These include concerto performances with the Flora Symphony Orchestra (“Rheinland Pfalz Summer Culture Festival”), the Philharmonic Orchestra of Suedwestfalen, the Orchestra for Lower Saxony Hildesheim, the Munich Symphonic Orchestra with Beethovens Emperor Conerto as pianist and conductor and latest helped out for Nikolai Tokarew with the Westdeutsche Sinfonia in Chopin’s piano concerto No. 2.
 As a recipient of fellowship awards from the Köhler-Osbahr Foundation and the Fasel-Foundation in 2013, 2016 and 2018, he gave recitals in Vilnius and Kaunas in Lithuania through the Lithuanian Rostropovich Foundation.
 Notable appearances at music festivals include the Robert Schumann Festival, Beethovenfest and Beethovenhaus in Bonn, The International Holland Music Sessions, Steingräber Piano Manufacturer Bayreuth, the Niederrhein Concert Series and Bechstein Young Professionals.